 Another top snorkeling site is Cane Bay on the north shore of St. Croix, which is also a favorite spot for eel, turtle, and seahorse sightings.
 About a quarter-mile into your swim, you’ll come upon the striking Cane Bay Wall, a steep underwater cliff that descends thousands of feet below.

-Head to Sandy Point National Wildlife Refuge for a chance to see endangered species like leatherback sea turtles.
+One of the best things to do in the U.S. Virgin Islands is to visit the Sandy Point National Wildlife Refuge, where you can see endangered species like leatherback sea turtles.
 From April to September, the beach is used as a nesting ground for the turtles and their hatchlings.
 During other parts of the year, Sandy Point remains beautifully untouched by human development.

 Stroll along the west side of the island to Frederiksted, where history buffs will find plenty to see and do.
 Tour Fort Frederiksted, or soak up art and culture at the Caribbean Museum Center for the Arts (CMCArts), which pays homage to local artists from islands across the Caribbean.

 The town of Christiansted is another top sight to see during a visit to St. Croix.
-Admire Christiansted’s classic Danish architecture on a tour of its 18th-century fort, then hit Gallows Bay to explore the harbourfront restaurants and shop at local boutiques.
+Admire Christiansted’s classic Danish architecture on a tour of its 18th-century fort, then hit Gallows Bay to shop at local boutiques and explore the harbourfront restaurants serving authentic Virgin Island food.

-Road Town, the capital of the British Virgin Islands, is a lively beach town where you can go swimming, windsurfing, and diving.
+Road Town, the capital, is a lively beach town where you can tick off some of the best things to do in the British Virgin Islands, such as swimming, windsurfing, and diving.
 Stop by the Callwood Rum Distillery just off the beach at Cane Garden Bay, and discover the 400-year-old history of rum distillation on the island.